GlowGordon22/LogIn/README.md

-# LogIn
+# McDonald's Log In
-Lets you login to the mcdonald's system
+This doesn't log you into the official mcdonald's it is only a fake one!